From BR Bullpen

 Stoddard attended college at NC State, where he was a starter on the basketball squad that won the 1974 NCAA basketball championships.
 He was drafted by the Chicago White Sox in 1975 and made one appearance in the majors with them in September of that year.
 After being released by the Sox, he signed with the Baltimore Orioles in 1977, and he was back in the majors in 1978.

-With the O's, Stoddard played in the 1979 World Series and was the winning pitcher in Game 4, in which he had an RBI single in the Oriole 6-run 8th inning (his first major league at bat).
+With the O's, Stoddard played in the 1979 World Series and was the winning pitcher in Game 4, in which he had an RBI single in the Orioles' 6-run 8th inning (in his first major league at bat).
 He was the team's closer in 1980, finishing fourth in the American League with 26 saves.
 He remained a part of the club's bullpen for the next three seasons, and was a member of the 1983 World Series champs (but did not play in the postseason).

-Stoddard was traded to Oakland Athletics after the 1983 campaign and then subsequently sent to the Chicago Cubs, who won the National League East in 1984.
+Stoddard was traded to Oakland Athletics after the 1983 campaign and then subsequently sent to the Chicago Cubs, who won the National League East title in 1984.
 He signed with the San Diego Padres in 1985.
 One of his two career regular season base hits was a home run.
 He hit it off Mike LaCoss on June 18, 1986, while pitching for the Padres against the San Francisco Giants.

 As of 2007, Stoddard is still the only player to appear in an NCAA basketball final and a World Series.
 Kenny Lofton is the only other player to appear in a Final Four and a World Series.
+Coincidentally, the two went to the same high school.